 If Google searches are any clue, anxiety has been growing.
 Over the past eight years, searches for “anxiety” have more than doubled.

 And 26 percent of Americans reported a “great deal” of stress in the previous month, and 49 percent had a major stressful event in the past year (“The Burden of Stress in America,” NPR/Robert Wood Johnson Foundation/Harvard School of Public Health).
-In the United Kingdom, the latest Labour Force Survey states that “in 2014/15 stress accounted for 35% of all work related ill health cases and [9.9 million days, equivalent to] 43% of all working days lost due to ill health.”
+In the United Kingdom, a Labour Force Survey states that “in 2014/15 stress accounted for 35% of all work related ill health cases and [9.9 million days, equivalent to] 43% of all working days lost due to ill health.”

 And there’s plenty to be worried, fearful and stressed about.
 News outlets spew forth reports of terror attacks, racial tensions, violent crime, gang turf wars, government corruption and spreading regional conflicts killing hundreds of thousands and forcing millions of refugees from their homes.
 Then there’s the real threat that hot spots will explode and lead to world war, with nuclear, chemical and biological weapons in play.